LORD BYRON

 B: Ha!
 Vive l’Amour!

-Fresh tomatoes are projectiled into Byron's room from scamps in the garden
+Inattentive scholars hurl fresh tomatoes into Byron's room from the garden

 B: The basket Fletcher!
-(B and F return fire, with oranges) - oons! with these peltings and playings - I feel I am in fact at school again (eats intact tomato) - I require those letters Fletcher - (hands him a scarlet uniform) - here, this is canon-ball proof - it should bear washer-woman pins
+(B and F return fire with oranges) - oons! with these peltings and playings - I feel I am in fact at school again (eats intact tomato) - I require those letters Fletcher - (hands him a scarlet uniform) - here, this is canon-ball proof - it should bear a washer-woman's pins

 Fletcher braves the ‘giardino'- runs the gauntlet of this traditional Albanian flirting ritual to fetch Hanson's letter